Suzuki Swift: RS413/413D/415

 The global version of the first generation Swift was debuted at the Paris Motor Show in September 2004.
 The design of the Swift was previewed on the Concept S and Concept S2 concept cars at auto shows, in the years leading up to its launch.
 This generation of the Swift marked a significant departure with the previous Cultus-based models, with Suzuki redesigning the vehicle as less of a "low price alternative" subcompact and more of a "sporty" subcompact.
 The Swift's design and driving characteristics focused on the European market with its chassis refined through a road-testing program across Europe.

 The first generation Swift has received four stars out of five ratings in the Euro NCAP crash tests.
 It also was awarded 2006 Semperit Irish Car of the Year in Ireland.

 Since its global launch in 2005, which was kicked off with a marketing campaign fronted by the footballer Cristiano Ronaldo in many European countries, the Swift has recorded above forecast sales in most markets.
-In Japan, sales figures have been twice the forecast and in many European markets, the model has been a runaway success.
+In Japan, sales figures reached twice the numbers forecast.

-The Swift was available with 1.3- and 1.5-litre petrol engines, rated at 91 PS and 102-110 PS, respectively.
+The Swift was available with 1.3- and 1.5-liter gasoline engines, rated at 91 PS and 102-110 PS, respectively.
 It was produced in Hungary, India, Indonesia, Japan, Pakistan and by Chang'an Motors in China.
-In most markets, only the five-door body is available, and a four-wheel drive is an option for the 1.3- and 1.5-litre petrol engines.
-A 92 PS 1.2-litre engine fitted with an automatic continuously variable transmission (CVT) was offered in front-wheel drive only.
-In Europe, the Swift was launched in three- or five-door hatchback forms, with 1.3- and 1.5-litre petrol engines, and a 1.3-litre DDiS turbodiesel engine supplied by Fiat.

-Both the 1.3-litre and 1.5-litre petrol models are available with four-wheel drive and hold the chassis numbers, ZD11S and ZD21S.
+In most markets, only the five-door body is available, and a four-wheel drive is an option for the 1.3- and 1.5-liter gasoline engines.
+A 92 PS 1.25-liter engine fitted with an automatic continuously variable transmission (CVT) was offered in front-wheel drive only.
+In Europe, the Swift was launched in three- and five-door hatchback forms, with 1.3- and 1.5-liter gasoline engines, and a 1.25-liter (marketed as 1.3-liter) DDiS turbodiesel engine supplied by Fiat.
+Both the 1.3-liter and 1.5-liter gasoline models are available with four-wheel drive; these models receive the ZD11S and ZD21S chassis numbers.